 Highlights:

-• Stay in an rural Agrotourism Hotel for a real sample of Albanian cuisine.
+- Stay in a rural Agrotourism Hotel for a real sample of Albanian cuisine.

 Day 12